ceilican/MantisWiki/Bootstrap-Database-Download-Links.md

 d90949754c0990b1ce72aab2decf0bea  mantis-cli-beta1-bootstrap-morden-db.zip
 ```

-Unzip this to the datadir folder.
+On Linux and MacOS Unzip this to the datadir folder.
 Assuming the default `$HOME/.mantis` ...
 ```
 cd ~/.mantis
 unzip ~/mantis-cli-beta1-bootstrap-morden-db.zip
 ```

+On Windows extract the files by right clicking on the zip file and using `Extract All...`

 This should create a folder `~/.mantis/leveldb` containing the database snapshot files.

 Un comment the reference to `morden.conf` in the `mantis.conf` configuration in order to enable morden settings.

-Start the client (using `bin\mantis`) and the client will begin to process transactions and blocks at the point the database snapshot was taken reducing the time needed to sync to the most recent block to minutes rather than hours ...
+Start the client (using `bin/mantis` or `bin\mantis.bat` on Windows) and the client will begin to process transactions and blocks at the point the database snapshot was taken reducing the time needed to sync to the most recent block to minutes rather than hours ...